JarbasAl/LILACS/lilacs/blog/2-LILACS-reasoning.md

 With so much data available, we need to have some strategies to maintain it and access the relevant connections, only then can we apply logic to it

+For this task i created the concept of Crawler, think of it as a spider going trough your knowledge web, but this spider can execute code as it goes!

-LILACS will behave like a spotlight, it will start from tagged concepts and load every connection up to N layers
+LILACS will behave like a spotlight, it will start from tagged concepts and load every connection up to N layers, as you crawl around you load more connections

 Tagging concepts is explained in the [next blog post]()